© Kts | Dreamstime.com

 But whether they’re mild, major, or somewhere in between, heart attack symptoms should be treated with emergency care.

 By definition, a heart attack is the result of blockage in an artery that supplies blood to the heart muscle.
 These blood vessels are called coronary arteries.
 You’ve probably heard the term “coronary artery disease,” or CAD.
-That just means that there’s plaque buildup in one or more of the heart’s arteries.
+That just means that there’s plaque buildup in one or more of the heart’s arteries, and that it’s reducing or blocking blood flow in those arteries.
 The plaque is a waxy substance that includes LDL cholesterol, fats, and other waste products from your bloodstream.

 - Chest pain, in many cases pain that comes and goes.
 It may be centered in the chest or spread from one side to the other.

 - Nausea, sometimes with vomiting.

 - Pain or tingling in one or both arms.
 Don’t be lulled into a false sense of security if the pain is only in your right arm.
 Arm discomfort due to a heart attack isn’t limited to the left side.

 - Jaw pain, neck pain, or back pain.